MP Estate Planning UK

 Trust and probate support case studies: discretionary trusts, executors, and the IHT400

-After a death, a nil rate band directed into a discretionary vehicle often adds busy paperwork at the worst possible time.
-This usually feels like extra admin for the executor and the family.
+After a death, a nil rate band discretionary trust created by a will often adds complex paperwork at the worst possible time.
+This typically feels like an overwhelming administrative burden for the executor and the family — but getting it right is essential because errors on the IHT400 can lead to penalties, interest and prolonged HMRC enquiries.

-What follows matters: decisions about inheritance tax must be made quickly.
-Executors need to confirm which assets sit inside the estate and which sit in the discretionary arrangement.
-Trustees must record why they act and how they value assets.
+What follows matters: decisions about inheritance tax must be made promptly.
+The IHT400 must normally be submitted within 12 months of death, with IHT payable within six months.
+Executors need to confirm which assets sit inside the personal estate and which sit within the discretionary trust arrangement.
+Trustees must record why they act and how they value the trust assets — and those valuations must be defensible.

 Trust and probate advice after death